radiovisual/metalsmith-remove-empty-tags/readme.md

 - [x] supply tag names to remove
 - [ ] remove all empty tags by default (if no tags are supplied)
+- [ ] option to ignore files
+- [ ] option to ignore tags with certain classes
 - [ ] better test coverage

 ## License